taosdata/TDengine/docs/en/12-taos-sql/27-indexing.md

 Client configuration parameter: `maxTsmaCalcDelay`, in seconds, is used to control the acceptable TSMA calculation delay for users.
 If the calculation progress of a TSMA is within this range from the latest time, the TSMA will be used.
 If it exceeds this range, it will not be used.
 The default value is 600 (10 minutes), with a minimum value of 600 (10 minutes) and a maximum value of 86400 (1 day).

-### Selection of TSMAs
+### Using TSMA Duraing Query

 The aggregate functions defined in TSMA can be directly used in most query scenarios.
 If multiple TSMA are available, the one with the larger window size is preferred.
 For unclosed windows, the calculation can be done using smaller window TSMA or the original data.
 However, there are certain scenarios where TSMA cannot be used (see below).
 In such cases, the entire query will be calculated using the original data.

 The default behavior for queries without specified window sizes is to prioritize the use of the largest window TSMA that includes all the aggregate functions used in the query.
 For example, `SELECT COUNT(*) FROM stable GROUP BY tbname` will use the TSMA with the largest window that includes the `count(ts)` function.
+Therefore, when using aggregate queries frequently, it is recommended to create TSMA objects with larger window size.

 When specifying the window size, which is the `INTERVAL` statement, use the largest TSMA window that is divisible by the window size of the query.
 In window queries, the window size of the `INTERVAL`, `OFFSET`, and `SLIDING` all affect the TSMA window size that can be used.
 Divisible window TSMA refers to a TSMA window size that is divisible by the `INTERVAL`, `OFFSET`, and `SLIDING` of the query statement.
+Therefore, when using window queries frequently, consider the window size, as well as the offset and sliding size when creating TSMA objects.

 Example 1.
 If TSMA with window size of `5m` and `10m` is created, and the query is `INTERVAL(30m)`, the TSMA with window size of `10m` will be used.
 If the query is `INTERVAL(30m, 10m) SLIDING(5m)`, only the TSMA with window size of `5m` can be used for the query.

-When there is a `WHERE` condition with a primary key time column, if the start and end times are not aligned with the window, the boundary window will be calculated from other aligned smaller window TSMAs.
-If there are no aligned smaller window TSMAs, the calculation will be done directly from the original data.

-Example 2.
-If two TSMA are created with window sizes of `5m` and `10m`: `tsma1` and `tsma2`, and the query is `INTERVAL(10m)` with a `WHERE` condition of `ts >= '2024-01-01 10:05:00.000' and ts < '2024-01-01 11:00:00.000'`, then the data in the time interval `['10:05:00.000', '10:10:00.000')` will be calculated by `tsma1`, and the remaining data will be calculated by `tsma2`.

-Example 3.
-If there is no TSMA that aligns with the window, then this portion of data will be calculated using the original data.
-For example, consider the two TSMA created earlier and the query is `INTERVAL(10m)` with a `WHERE` condition of `ts >= '2024-01-01 10:05:00.000' and ts < '2024-01-01 11:04:00.000'`.
-In this case, the data in the time interval `['10:05:00.000', '10:10:00.000')` will be calculated by `tsma1`, the data in the time interval `['10:10:00.000', '11:00:00.000')` will be calculated by `tsma2`, and the remaining data `['11:00:00.000', '11:04:00.000')` will be calculated using the original data.

-Note: In the examples above, the right side of the `WHERE` condition is an open interval, while in SQL, the right side of `BETWEEN` is a closed interval.
-When the right side of the `WHERE` condition uses a closed interval, the rightmost data will always be calculated using the original data.
-Even if the right side time aligns with the TSMA window, as in Example 2 above, if the right side of the `WHERE` condition is a closed interval, then the data in the time interval `['10:05:00.000', '10:10:00.000')` will be calculated by `tsma1`, and the data in the time interval `['10:10:00.000', '11:00:00.000')` will be calculated by `tsma2`.
-The data at the moment `'11:00:00.000'` will be calculated using the original data.

 ### Limitations of Query